Login

 About the Author

-Aspasia P. Simeone is a certified Pilates instructor through the Pilates Institute of America (PIA) as well as a Personal Trainer & Weight Management Consultant through the American Council on Exercise (ACE.)
-She has an engineering background spanning almost twenty years in the aerospace and telecommunications industry.
-Her degree in applied physics lends itself to her highly technical and analytical approach to composing kinesiology, exercise, and nutrition documents.
-Aspasia has maintained an active Pilates and /or fitness business for over 20 years, and designed, created, and copyrighted a comprehensive weight management program called Absolute Fitness & Weight Management which is registered with the Department of State to create caloric deficits through exercise and diet.
-She currently teaches Pilates at Pilates by the Sea and blogs about Pilates and Fitness on Absolute Fitness Blog.
+Aspasia P. Simeone, a certified Pilates instructor from the Pilates Institute of America (PIA), is also a Personal Trainer & Weight Management Consultant accredited by the American Council on Exercise (ACE).
+With two decades of experience in the aerospace and telecommunications industries, her engineering degree underpins her analytical approach to exercise and nutrition documentation.
+Aspasia has maintained an active presence in the Pilates and fitness sectors for over 20 years, creating a comprehensive weight management program called Absolute Fitness & Weight Management.
+Currently, she teaches Pilates at Pilates by the Sea and shares insights on her blog.

 https://facebook.com/pilatesbytheseaLB